guadalupebabio/ThePowerofWithout/README.md

 * `public`: Everything in this folder is a static file served by the frontend (don't include sensitive information here).
 Read more about this type of folder [here](https://expressjs.com/en/starter/static-files.html).
 * `util`: This folder is deprecated, don't worry about it.
 * `views`: This folder contains the Pug layouts which are rendered by the backend.
 Read more about Pug files [here](https://pugjs.org/api/getting-started.html).

+## Deployment
+- Once you update the site locally and push it to Github main.
+Go to Heroku with the user and password saved in "PoW-Crowdsource data platform" accounts tab (google spreadsheets).
+In Heroku go to Deploy, scroll down to Manual Deploy and click "Deploy Brunch".
+- In case it is not working or you want to go back to a previous version, go to Activity and roll back to a previous deployment.

+## MongoDB
+- Access [MongoDB](https://cloud.mongodb.com/) with your own user or the one you can find "PoW-Crowdsource data platform" spreadsheet.
+- Go to browse collections.
+This is the structure of the data:
+  - comments: Comments by questions
+  - Links: Links by questions
+  - settlement_city_science_db: Database from City Science adapted to MongoDB structure.
+  - settlementtsdatas: Data saved by settlement.
+  - surveys: final survey
+- To give access to someone or to edit the password of the `.env` go to Database Access.